exhibitjs/builder-babel/README.md

 ## Options

-Most of the standard [Babel options](https://babeljs.io/docs/usage/options/) work as normal.
-Plus there is one extra option provided by this plugin, and the difference that `sourceMaps` defaults to `true`.
+Most of the normal [Babel options](https://babeljs.io/docs/usage/options/) work as normal, except that `sourceMaps` defaults to `true`, and there is one extra option provided by this plugin (below).

 ### `extensions`